tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 The result will be the first two rows, 'crypto' and 'clock'.

-After the ORDER BY clause and the LIMIT clause thre can be a clause OFFSET n, where n is the row to start with.
+After the ORDER BY clause and the LIMIT clause there can be a clause OFFSET n, where n is the row to start with.
 The first offset is 0.
 For example:

 ``SELECT * FROM modules ORDER BY name DESC LIMIT 2 OFFSET 2;``